 Aquilegia shockleyi is great for a bird garden.

-Aquilegia shockleyi's foliage color is green-gray and type is stressdeciduous.
+Foliage of Aquilegia shockleyi has color green-gray and is stressdeciduous.

 Communities for Aquilegia shockleyi:Pinyon-Juniper Woodland and Riparian (rivers & creeks).